madetech/handbook/roles/engineer.md

 # Engineer

 Our software delivery teams are the core of our business.
-They are usually comprised of a Lead Engineer, a Delivery Manager and one or more Engineers.
+They are usually comprised of a Lead Engineer, a Delivery Manager, and one or more Engineers.
 As an Engineer we expect someone:

 ## Expectations